customlinux/files/README.md

-## A repo for configuration files, guides, and other useful files.
+## A repository for configuration files, guides, and other useful files.